leonardr/botfriend/README.md

 [Anniversary
 Materials](https://github.com/leonardr/botfriend/tree/master/sample-bots/anniversary)
-can get extra data from Twitter if it has Twitter credentials, but it won't crash or give up if those credentials are missing -- it will come up with gift ideas using the built-in datasets, and write its posts to `sample-bots/anniversary/anniversary.txt`.
+can get extra data from Twitter if it has Twitter credentials, but it won't crash or give up if those credentials are missing.
+When you run `post` this bot will come up with a gift idea using the built-in datasets from `olipy` and `corpora`, and write its idea to `sample-bots/anniversary/anniversary.txt`.

-If you run `./dashboard --config=sample-bots` again, you'll see that the results of running `post` have been archived in the database at `sample-bots/botfriend.sqlite`.
+If you run `./dashboard --config=sample-bots` after running `post`, you'll see that everything that just happened was archived in the database at `sample-bots/botfriend.sqlite`.

 The second time you run `./post --config=sample-bots`, you'll see a lot less action.
 The bots that crashed the first time will crash the